feliperohdee/rxjs-dynamodb-client/README.md

 				[partitionAttr]: string; // required
 				[sortAttr]: string; // required
 			}])
+			.pipe(
-			.filter(filterFn) // rxjs sample operators
+				filter(filterFn), // rxjs sample operators
-			.map(mapFn) // rxjs sample operators
+				map(mapFn), // rxjs sample operators
-			.toArray() // Other way it will emit values by streaming, good if you are using real time responses, like webSocket [=.
+				toArray() // Other way it will emit values by streaming, good if you are using real time responses, like webSocket [=.
+			)
 			.subscribe(nextFn, errFn, completeFn);

 Note: Dynamo gets just max 100 entities, but this lib handle this and perform many requests as needed to get all data.